‘This is for real’ – journeyman Aliu sparks hockey reckoning | Federal News Network

 If it sounds like sour grapes, Aliu noted, he compiled 167 points in 205 career OHL games as a defenseman.
 And he continued to produce at the minor-league level only to constantly be demoted.

+Aliu noted Cheveldayoff was a former Blackhawks assistant GM and oversaw the Rockford team when the Peters’ confrontation occurred.
+Aliu said he hoped to clear the air with Cheveldayoff as the Jets opened their first training camp.

+“We go in his office and talk, and I go: `Chevy, whatever happened in Chicago happened.
+What can I do to prove to you that I can help your organization,'” Aliu said.
+“And he said, `Nothing.
+We don’t have any plans for you whatsoever.'”

-One of those demotions sent him to ECHL Colorado, where a minor league equipment manager wore blackface at a Halloween party in 2011.
-Aliu demanded a trade, though he has since accepted the manager’s apology.
+Aliu was eventually demoted to ECHL Colorado, where a minor league equipment manager wore blackface at a Halloween party in 2011.
+Aliu demanded a trade, though he has since accepted the manager’s apology and requested he not be fired.

+Aliu said he never told Cheveldayoff the blackface incident was the reason he wanted a trade.
+In a statement, the Jets said: “We were disturbed to learn about the reprehensible situations Mr. Aliu described with the Rockford IceHogs and Colorado Eagles.”

+The Jets added: “We had no previous knowledge of these incidents prior to their public disclosure and, as such, they had no effect on any player personnel decisions involving Mr. Aliu.”

 “If I knew this was going to happen, I probably would have hung them up a long time ago,” Aliu said.
 “But at the end of the day, I think you’re put in situations that you’re uncomfortable with.
 I think God only gives fights to the people that can handle the fight.